- Last Updated on Wednesday, 17 June 2015 22:13

 Running the Benchmark Tests

-Unpack the "PPBM6 or7-DE.zip" file to a new directory on your project disk called:
+Unpack the "PPBM6-7-8-9-DE.zip" file to a new directory on your project disk called:

 You are now ready to run the benchmark tests.
-There are two project files, one for CS6 called PPBM6-DE.prproj and one specifically for CC called PPBM7-DE.prproj.
+There are five project files, one for CS6 called PPBM6-DE.prproj and one specifically for CC called PPBM7-DE.prproj their are two for PPBM8 and now one for PPBM9 for the newest CC2015.
 Choose the project file for your version of Premiere Pro.
-This test will take significantly more time than the previous PPBM5 test, so be warned.
-If you don't want to spend the extra time, simply continue using PPBM5, which is suited for testing CS5, CS5.5 and CS6.
-Open the project file "PPBM6-DE.prproj" with Premiere Pro CS6 or "PPBM7-DE.prproj" with CC.
+All projectes are indentical in content.
+Open the appropriate project file.

 - Activate the Disk test timeline and follow the instructions you see when the CTI or playhead is on the first frame of the timeline.